colinswrath/WindsOfTheNorth/README.md

 ### Starting the Game

- Before starting the game, I suggest reading over the [Configuration](https://github.com/colinswrath/WindsOfTheNorth/blob/main/CONFIG.md) and [Gameplay](https://github.com/colinswrath/WindsOfTheNorth/blob/main/GAMEPLAY.md) documents for the list.
+ Before starting the game, I suggest reading over the [Detailed Summary](https://github.com/colinswrath/WindsOfTheNorth/blob/main/SUMMARY.md) document for the list.
 It should only take a few minutes at most.
  - Head over to the installation folder and locate an executable named ModOrganizer.exe and launch it.

  1. Launch the "Play" Executable in MO2.